 You can find more information about the concurrent jobs capacity for each job type below.

-Subscriptions: A site has the capacity to run up to 10 subscriptions concurrently.
-Jobs that count toward concurrent subscriptions capacity include generating emails from subscriptions created through Tableau Online directly or API calls that generate the email subscriptions.
+• Subscriptions: A site has an upper limit of 10 subscriptions that it can run at any given point in time.
+Depending on available system resources, the wait time (i.e., the time before a job starts) is adjusted to start a job within 15 minutes or less from the scheduled start time.
+Jobs that count toward subscriptions capacity include generating emails from subscriptions created through Tableau Cloud directly or API calls that generate the email subscriptions.

-Flows: If licensed with the Data Management Add-on, a site has a default capacity of 1 concurrent flow job per Resource Block.
+• Flows: If licensed with Data Management, a site has a default capacity of 1 concurrent flow job per Resource Block.
 Resource Blocks support flow jobs.
-If not licensed with the Data Management Add-on, a site has a default capacity of 1 concurrent flow job, which is the equivalent of having one resource block.
-If there are no resource blocks available when a flow job starts, the job goes into a queue to wait for a resource block to be available.
+If not licensed with Data Management, a site has a default capacity of 1 concurrent flow job, which is the equivalent of having one Resource Block.
+If there are no Resource Blocks available when a flow job starts, the job goes into a queue to wait for a Resource Block to be available.
+A flow job might also go into a queue during busy hours even when there are available Resource Blocks to ensure that system resources remain available to support flow jobs across all of Tableau Cloud.
 Additional capacity for concurrent flow jobs can be purchased.
 For more information, see Resource Blocks.
 Each user can have a maximum of 4 active flow web editing sessions at one time.
 If more sessions are opened, the oldest session will be closed.

-Metrics: Each site has the capacity to refresh up to 10 metrics concurrently.
-For more information about how metrics refresh, see Create and Troubleshoot Metrics.
+• Metrics: Each site has the capacity to refresh up to 10 metrics concurrently.
+For more information about how metrics refresh, see Create and Troubleshoot Metrics (Retired).

 Note: If a site exhausts its concurrent capacity for a job, other jobs that are in the queue remain in a pending state until one or more jobs have completed.